Former MSR Engineer Redwood Stephens shares what it took to create the Reactor Stove and the technology behind its

 “We thought if we could make a stove with 80% efficiency, we’d reduce the fuel you need in half!
 That’s huge,” he says, “especially if you’re melting snow.”

 He began by looking at how stoves perform combustion.
 Traditional stoves use the external air around the burner head to mix with their fuel and ignite their flame.
 But that wastes a lot of heat.

 Instead, he wanted the Reactor to draw all the air it needs in through ports located near its jet.
 This would force the air and fuel to mix inside the stove.
-By doing so, this air-fuel mixture would not be diluted with excess air, staying as hot as possible and maximizing the amount of heat transferred to the pot.
+By doing so, the fuel mixture would not become diluted with excess air, thus staying as hot as possible and maximizing the amount of heat transferred to the pot.

 Called a “100% primary air design,” this system is key to the Reactor’s incredible fuel efficiency—80% efficiency versus 40% of traditional stoves.
 Today, only MSR’s Reactor and WindBurner stoves feature this state of the art design.

 Windproof and fast in real-world conditions

 If you’ve ever been in the alpine, you know wind is an ever-present foe to basic duties like tent setup, general relaxation and… cooking.
 Redwood’s new stove tackled that.

 Because the air and fuel mixing would happen inside the Reactor, he could design the stove’s pot to fully enclose the flame and protect it.

-This enclosed design ramps up efficiency even further for two reasons: The stove is now windproof in challenging mountain environments.
-And, all the heat it’s generating is immediately captured by the pot and transferred to its contents.
+This enclosed design ramps up efficiency for two reasons: The stove is now windproof in challenging mountain environments.
+And, all the heat that it’s generating is immediately captured by the pot and transferred to its contents.

 To maximize that heat transfer further, Redwood added a heat exchanger to the bottom of the pot.
-Those strange-looking welded fins increase the heat-absorbing surface area and move that heat to the water or snow inside as fast as possible.
+Those strange-looking fins increase the heat-absorbing surface area and move that heat to the water or snow inside the post as fast as possible.

 After reviewing numerous burner types, Redwood settled on a radiant burner, which offered all the properties he needed for his system.